samliumay/DSAA-LinkedList/README.md

 ## What is included at this page and inside the codes?
 * Basic explanation of how LinkedList works.
-* Complexitys of the functions like insert delete ext.
+* Complexities of the LinkedList functions.
 * Explanations are integrated inside the codes.
 So by rewritting the code with comments, you will able to have at least a basic understanding of LinkedLists.

 ## What do you explain at superpeer?